 What do you know, it's halfway to St. Patrick's Day!
 Tag someone you're going to celebrate with next March 17.Posted by IrishCentral.com on Sunday, September 17, 2017

-Yes, it’s September 17, 2017, and we’ve made it through another half year to bring us ever closer to St. Patrick’s Day and the next time we can get ourselves decked out in green and celebrate our heritage with friends and family.
+Yes, it’s September 17, 2018, and we’ve made it through another half year to bring us ever closer to St. Patrick’s Day, the next time we can get ourselves decked out in green and celebrate our heritage with friends and family.

 Haven’t heard of halfway to St. Patrick’s Day before?
 No need to fret.
 We’ve compiled some of the best ways you can celebrate, from learning more about Ireland to running a 5k.